Less than picture perfect: Snap slumps on slowing user growth

 Snap's daily active users (DAUs), on the other hand, rose 36.1 percent to 166 million in the first quarter from a year earlier, marking a slowdown from the 47.7 percent rise for the fourth quarter and 62.8 percent jump for the third quarter.

-Questions about Snap's ability to monetize its product - a hit with millennials - remained as well.
+Questions about the company's ability to monetize its product - a hit with millennials - remained as well.

 Average revenue per user (ARPU) was 90 cents in the first quarter, up from 32 cents the same quarter a year earlier, but below the $1.05 per user in the fourth quarter of 2016.